ooni/spec/techniques/tq-032-attempt-h2-upgrade.md

-# tq-xxx Attempt upgrade to H2
+# tq-032 Attempt upgrade to H2

 When a transparent HTTP proxy is in the path between the probe and the target server, an attempt to upgrade to H2 may reveal its presence in one of the